 The procedure also helps prevent any future urinary tract obstructions.
 Other key benefits of robotic pyeloplasty include less pain, a shorter hospital stay, and faster recovery compared to traditional surgical techniques.

-If you’re experiencing severe bladder dysfunction and want to learn more about urinary tract reconstruction treatment, call or schedule an appointment online today.
+If you’re experiencing severe bladder dysfunction and want to learn more about urinary tract reconstruction treatment with robotic assistance, call or schedule an appointment online today.